themeticus/onelove/README.md

 **encourage the courage... inspire the world**

-*a collection of stories buy Hugh Mosno*
+*a collection of stories by Hugh Mosno*